Activities & Recreational Programs

 • Meals are free to anyone 60 years and older.

-• Must Complete an FMAAA registration form in order to reserve a meal.
+• Must complete an FMAAA registration form on site the first day of receiving meal.

 • Meals are on a reservation system.